NeeleshRambally/gg-movie-api/Movie/README.md

 2. MovieSimple - .NET Aws Lambda function

-Both solutions are deployed on AWS ,swagger document can be found here: https://wn34wdzpxpuvvpsb5e5xkirycu0jgtqs.lambda-url.us-east-1.on.aws/swagger/index.html
+Both solutions are deployed on AWS ,swagger document can be found here : https://wn34wdzpxpuvvpsb5e5xkirycu0jgtqs.lambda-url.us-east-1.on.aws/swagger/index.html

 Front end to the solution can here found here :